 Woozy headaches.
 Growling tummies.
 Hangry outbursts.
 Our bodies are really good at giving us physical cues that we’re running short on fuel, and we need to fix it, stat.
 In a very literal way, hunger is an invasive signal that there’s a void that needs to be filled.

-Thanksgiving is practically here, and tomorrow, many of us will stave off (literal) hunger by (literally) stuffing ourselves to the gills.* But beyond the food, this particular holiday holds a warmer, fuzzier appeal for many: theres something about it that turns me into a sentimental little sponge, soaking up the merriment and relishing the parts of the season that fill my tank and bring me comfort.
+Thanksgiving is practically here, when many of us will stave off (literal) hunger by (literally) stuffing ourselves to the gills.* But beyond the food, this particular holiday holds a warmer, fuzzier appeal for many: theres something about it that turns me into a sentimental little sponge, soaking up the merriment and relishing the parts of the season that fill my tank and bring me comfort.

 For me, that list of things isn’t especially original, but they all pack a punch.
 It’s giggling with my mom in person instead of over the phone from thousands of miles away.
 It’s drinking bourbon and smirking with my dad as we silently catch each other’s eye at a joke that no one else registers.
 It’s conversations over drinks and snort-laughing as we share stories.
 It’s a room full of people coming together from different places to form new traditions, in the spirit of inclusiveness.
 It’s warmth and generosity that’s so real, it’s practically tangible.